openmeteo/enhydris/doc/general/install.rst

    timeseries data without having to login first.
 The default is ``False``.

-.. data:: ENHYDRIS_STORE_TSDATA_LOCALLY

-   **Deprecated.**

-   By default, this is ``True``.
-If set to ``False``, the installation does not store the actual time series records.
-The purpose of this setting is to be used together with the `dbsync` application, in order to create a website that contains the collected data (except time series records) of several other Enhydris installations (see the ``hcore_remotesyncdb`` management command).
-   However, all this is under reconsideration.

 .. data:: ENHYDRIS_REMOTE_INSTANCE_CREDENTIALS

    If the instance is configured as a data aggregator and doesn't have